 Tips on BAKING the Sabudana Vada:

 You have to add a little bit of oil in the mixture before you make the dumpling.
-Then, sear it on a cast iron pan on stovetop for the golden brown crust.
+Then, sear it on a cast iron pan on the stove top for the golden brown crust.
 After that, bake it in the oven.

-I have tried baking the vada in the oven without searing on the stove top and it didn’t work great.
-While it get cooked and turned out fluffy, the golden brown color was missing.
+I have tried baking the vada in the oven without searing on the stove top, and it didn’t work great.
+While it gets cooked and turned out fluffy, the golden brown color was missing.

 Re-heating the Sabudana Vada:

-We both are extremely fond of this snack and I often try to give my own little twist to it.
-I like to add some non-Indian spice mixes like jerk spice mix or dukkah spice mix while making these vada.
-Occasionally, I also like to add fresh greens like fenugreek leaves or spinach.
+We both are extremely fond of this snack, and I often try to give my own little twist to it.
+I like to add some non-Indian spice mixes like jerk spice mix or pukka spice mix while making these fritters/vadas.
+Occasionally, I also like to add fresh greens, like fenugreek leaves or spinach.